holycrap872/ucls-ml-ai/CourseMaterial/01_intro_to_data_sci/01_funny_graphs/lesson_plan.md

     - What did we do last time?
         - What was hard about skills assessment?
         - What were things suddenly remembered?
-    - Come up with proposed ChatBot policy
+    - Discuss proposed chatbot policy
-        - 20m discussion
+        - 5m discussion
 - Today, going to work on graphing
     - Funny graphs to show
         - Bar Charts: